city_hall

 The Equity in City Contracting Dashboard provides additional transparency and visibility into the City’s progress toward meeting its supplier diversity goals.
 The dashboard measures the percentage (%) and total dollar value ($) of its 1) discretionary spending and 2) contract awards with businesses certified by the City of Boston and the Commonwealth of Massachusetts.

-This dashboard contains data from Fiscal Year 2019 (starting July 1st, 2018) to Fiscal Year 2024 (ending June 30th, 2024).
+This dashboard contains data from Fiscal Year 2019 (starting July 1st, 2018) to Fiscal Year 2025 Quarter 1 (ending September 30th, 2025).
 It also contains multiple pages that report on discretionary spending and contract awards with small-/locally-owned businesses.
 Use the arrows at the bottom of the page to navigate between dashboard pages.
-The data in the dashboard will also be available for download in its entirety from our open data platform, Analyze Boston (coming soon in November!)
+The data in the dashboard will also be available for download in its entirety from our open data platform, Analyze Boston.

 EXPLORE DASHBOARD MORE GIVE FEEDBACK